Hall of Fame

 American Indian Rangers

-A pervasive myth in Texas history is that Texas Rangers have always been white males.
+A pervasive myth in Texas history is that Texas Rangers have always been Anglo white males.
 Since 1823 the Rangers have included Hispanics, African-Americans, and especially in the early years, American Indians.
 Tribes such as the Tonkawa and Lipan Apache aligned themselves with the Rangers, and the tribes and Rangers benefited from such an alliance.
 Each side needed assistance to fight the powerful Comanche Nation and their allies.
 American Indians enlisted as Rangers, Scouts, and Spies and greatly assisted the Rangers and settlers in many battles.
+Click here to learn more about Indian Texas Rangers.

 Honoring the Legend: Hispanic Texas Rangers

 The legacy of Hispanic Ranger service and the tradition of ethnic diversity dates back to the creation of the Texas Rangers in the 1820s.
-Tejanos served alongside Anglos and Indians in the Ranger force, and their unique frontier skills, tactics, and equipment proved invaluable to the Texas Rangers.
-The unique heritage of Tejanos has shaped the Texas Rangers as an organization, but their presence has often been overlooked by 20th-century writers.
-Hispanic Rangers continue to make significant contributions to the evolution of the Ranger Service.
+Tejanos served alongside Anglos and Indians in the Ranger force, and their particular frontier skills, tactics, and equipment proved invaluable to the Texas Rangers.
+The unique heritage of Tejanos has shaped the Texas Rangers as an organization, and Hispanic Rangers continue to make significant contributions to the evolution of the Ranger Service.
+Click here to learn more about Hispanic Texas Rangers.

 Women and the Rangers: Mothers, Daughters, Sweethearts, Wives